Pontefract Castle: Preservation

 Little survives of what "must have been one of the most impressive castles in Yorkshire" other than parts of the curtain wall and excavated and tidied inner walls.
 It had inner and outer baileys.
 Parts of a 12th-century wall and the Piper Tower's postern gate and the foundations of a chapel are the oldest remains.
 The ruins of the Round Tower or keep are on the 11th-century mound.
 The Great Gate flanked by 14th-century semi-circular towers had inner and outer barbicans.
 Chambers excavated into the rock in the inner bailey possibly indicate the site of the old hall and the North Bailey gate is marked by the remains of a rectangular tower.

 The castle has several unusual features.
 The donjon has a rare Quatrefoil design.
 Other examples of this type of Keep are Clifford's Tower, York and at the Château d'Étampes in France.

 Pontefract also has an torre albarrana, a fortification almost unknown outside the Iberian Peninsula.
 Known as the Swillington Tower, the detached tower was attached to the north wall by a bridge.
 Its purpose was to increase the defender's range of flanking fire.

 Wakefield Council, who manage the site, commissioned William Anelay Ltd to begin repairs on the castle in September 2015, but work stopped in November 2016 when Anelay went into administration.
 The Council then engaged Heritage Building & Conservation (North) Ltd, who began work on the site in March 2017.
 A new visitor centre and cafe were opened in July 2017; but in April 2018 the council announced that they had terminated the contract with HB&C (North) Ltd, as no work had been done since mid-March, and they had not had any reassurances that the work would restart.
 On Yorkshire Day 2019, the restoration was completed, and the castle was removed from Historic England's "Heritage At Risk" list.

+Excavations led by DigVentures in 2019–20 in the castle's drawbridge pit uncovered numerous mason's marks on the structure, as well as lead shot dating to the Civil War.